followmyutopia/devextreme-documentation/api-reference/50 Common/utils/TransitionExecutor/3 Methods/leave(elements_animation).md

 <!--paramName2-->animation<!--/paramName2-->
 <!--paramType2-->animationConfig|string<!--/paramType2-->
 <!--paramDescription2-->
-An object defining the target animation or the name of the animation that is registered in the <a href="/Documentation/17_2/ApiReference/Common/Utils/animationPresets">animationPresets</a> repository.
+An object defining the target animation or the name of the animation that is registered in the [animationPresets](/Documentation/ApiReference/Common/Utils/animationPresets) repository.
 <!--/paramDescription2-->

 <!--fullDescription-->